JonesBeach/fromscratchpress-site/src/books.md

 Coming soon.

-For now, you can read [Lake-Effect Coffee, Chapter 1](/lake-effect-coffee-chapter-1/).
+Until then, you can read [Lake-Effect Coffee](/series/lake-effect-coffee/).